jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I watch Carol!

 I will drink.
 I see myself.
 Here I am.
 This water is cool.
 I will dig for clay.

 Sarah!
 Come here!

 We dig inside here.
 We get clay.
 Brown stuff.
 We eat it.
 It helps energy.
 Try.
 Good.
 Go deeper.
 Deeper.
 Now eat it.
 Tastes bad yes.
 Eat it.
 Water is here.
 Deep water.
 Cool water.
 Clay is here.
 We need both.
 Plants are different now.
 Less minerals.
 Journey is harder now.
 Always hot.
 But we must come.

 We must get here for clay.
 Remember, bees follow flowers.
 Flowers follow bees.
 Danger animals follow us.
 Danger animals are ghosts.
 We must listen.
 Deer eat grass.
 We need grass.

+Deer bring new flowers.
+Deer bring new grass.
+Deer bring difference.

 I see ghost!
 I see tiger! says Martha.

 Together!
 Together!
 Family come together.
 Kids in center!
 Tusks outside.
 We safe!
 Watch Sarah.
 Ghost roar.
 We stay.
 We always stay together.
 Watch kids.
 Watch Sarah.
 I see no tiger!

 I see sticks.
 Long sticks.
 Not tree sticks.
 Sticks move.
 Sticks point at us.
 What is sticks?
-I do not know sticks.
+What can hold sticks.
 Sticks are not ghost.
 Sticks are not wolf.
 We must roar.
 Roar loud.
 Sticks are closer.
 Sticks are close...STICKS HIT SARAH!

 Panic!
 Panic!